 Here are five valuable negotiation tips to get a larger settlement after a car accident.
 Smart negotiators end up with more compensation.

 Most car accident claims are settled by negotiating directly with the insurance company.
-Preparation and organization are essential when it comes to negotiating a settlement.
+Preparation and organization are essential when it comes to settling an accident claim without a lawyer.

 Preparing a strong insurance claim starts at the scene of the accident.
 The evidence you gather to prove the other driver’s fault makes it easier for the insurance company to accept your claim.

 Knowing what your claim is worth and how to justify a fair settlement is straightforward for most minor injuries.
 Here we offer some tips to help you successfully navigate the settlement process, from calculating your claim’s value to signing the release agreement.